abbyssoul/libsolace/CONTRIBUTING.md

 # Contributing

-Thank you so much for your interest in contributing!
+Thank you for your interest in contributing!
 This project is in active development and all contributions are welcomed.

 There are multiple ways you can help.
 For example you can [Submit a patch](#submitting-patch) or you can [Contribute documentation](#submitting-docs).
 If you have encountered an issue while using the library in your project please [Report errors or bugs](#reporting-bugs) to help us fix the issue.
-If you feel that this library is misssing something feel free to [Request a feature/improvement](#requesting-feature) - it might be that other people can benefit from this feature.
+If you feel that this library is missing something, feel free to [Request a feature/improvement](#requesting-feature) - it might be that other people can benefit from this feature too.

 ## Submit a patch
 If you want to fix an issue or add a feature - code contribution is the best way to do it.
 Easiest way to submit a patch is by raising a pull request (PR):

-* Clone the project.
+* Clone the project (`git clone git@github.com:abbyssoul/libsolace.git`)
 * Make any necessary changes to the source code.
 Please see [coding convention](docs/coding_convention.md) about code style.
-* Include any [additional documentation](#contribute-documentation) the changes might be needed.
+* Include any [additional documentation](#contribute-documentation) for changes as need.
-* When adding new feature it is essential to write tests that verify that your contribution works as expected.
+* When adding new feature it is essential to write extra tests that verify that the feature works as intended.
-* When fixing exising issues it is essential to update existing tests accordingly.
+* When fixing existing issues it is essential to update existing tests to make sure that issues remains solved and won't be re-introduced in the future.
 * All code changes are subject to automatic code quality checks run as part of CI.
-Code changes can not be accepted if they fail quality check so please make sure this checks pass by run `make codecheck` locally before submitting.
+Code changes can not be accepted if they fail quality checks.
+You can make sure this checks pass by runing `make codecheck` locally before raising a pull request.
 * Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 * Go to https://github.com/abbyssoul/libsolace/pulls and open a new pull request with your changes.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.

 ### Testing
-This project is commited to maintaining higest level of code quality.
+This project is committed to maintaining highest level of code quality.
 That is why any new feature submitted must be covered by expensive unit tests and pass code quality checks.
-For fixes it is natural that existing test coverage was not sufficent to vet it.
-Thus it is expected that exising tests will be extended to cover issue being fixed when ever possible.
-This helps to avoid re-occurance of the issue as code changes over time.
+For fixes it is natural that existing test coverage was not sufficient to vet it.
+Thus it is expected that existing test suite be extended to cover issue being fixed when ever possible.
+This helps to avoid re-occurrence of the issue as code changes over time.

 ## Reporting errors or bugs